-One of such effective devices is a two-jet air distributor (TJAD).
-In small rooms, its 3D dimensions, locations of equipment, heat sources and workplaces should be taken into account.
+One of such effective devices is a two-jet air distribution (TJAD).
+In small rooms, its 3D dimensions, locations of equipment, heat sources, and workplaces should be taken into account.
 But, this issue still remains unresolved.
 In such rooms, when a large amount of air is supplied, it is difficult to ensure its normalized speed.
-A separate role should be given to the economic efficiency of HVAC systems (Voznyak et al., 2021), include energy saving (Kušnír et al., 2014), exhaust ventilation, acoustic properties, mathematical models (Adamski, 2013), (Gorobets et al., 2021), (Pieper et al., 2021). etc.
+A separate role should be given to the economic efficiency of HVAC systems [10], including energy saving [16], exhaust ventilation, acoustic properties, mathematical models [17-19], etc.